RahmouniFaouzi/FEM-IGA_Hybrid_Composite_Laminate/README.md

 *  Compares results with **FEM (ANSYS)** and **Autodesk Helius Composite**

 ## Test
-This project includes a C implementation of the function NURBS2Dders for computing NURBS basis function derivatives efficiently.
+* This project includes a C implementation of the function NURBS2Dders for computing NURBS basis function derivatives efficiently.
 To use this version, you need to compile the MEX file.
-This code is developed under Matlab® implementation, it should be able to run on any operating system.
+* This project is developed under Matlab® implementation, it should be able to run on any operating system.

 ## License
 Distributed under the GNU LGPL v.3.0.